MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 .. image:: images/Fit_Weibull_3P_right_cens.png

-As a final example, we will fit a Gamma_2P distribution to some partially left censored data.
+As a final example, we will fit a Gamma_2P distribution to some partially right censored data.
 To provide a comparison of the fitting accuracy as the number of samples increases, we will do the same experiment with varying sample sizes.
 The results highlight that the accuracy of the fit is proportional to the amount of samples, so you should always try to obtain more data if possible.

 .. code:: python

    from reliability.Distributions import Gamma_Distribution
     from reliability.Fitters import Fit_Gamma_2P
     import matplotlib.pyplot as plt
     import numpy as np

     np.random.seed(2)  # this is just for repeatability in this tutorial a = 30
     b = 4
     xvals = np.linspace(0, 500, 1000)

     trials = [10, 100, 1000, 10000]
     subplot_id = 141
     plt.figure(figsize=(12, 5))